Skip to main content

 Once Archive Only Mode is enabled, it can never be disabled for a site.
 There is no way to remove any files or folders from an Archive Only site.

-We recommend using a child site, rather than your primary Files.com site, for Archive Only mode.
-Parent sites have special access because users in a parent site can have delegated access to any Child Sites, and parent site administrators have access to the contents of all Child Sites.
+We recommend using a child site, rather than your primary Files.com site, for Archive Only Mode.
+Parent sites have special access: users in a parent site can be granted delegated access to any Child Site, and parent site administrators have access to the contents of all Child Sites.

-Enabling Archive Only mode on a parent site would permanently prevent you from removing anything from a Child Site without logging in directly to the child site.
+Enabling Archive Only Mode on a parent site permanently prevents you from removing anything from a Child Site without logging in directly to the child site.

 Enabling Archive Only Mode

-Not all plans support Archive Only mode.
-If you are on a plan that supports Archive Only mode, contact our Support team to enable this feature for you.
+Not all plans support Archive Only Mode.
+If you are on a plan that supports it, contact our Support team to enable the feature for you.

-Because it is irreversible, we recommend using a child site instead of your primary Files.com site for Archive Only mode.
+Because the mode is irreversible, we recommend using a child site instead of your primary Files.com site for Archive Only Mode.